kodcapsule/Linux-Sever-Config/ReadMe.md

 ```

-2. Update  the Inventory File: Update  the target host in  the  inventory.ini file  with your server details:
+2. Update  the Inventory File: Update  the target hosts in  the  inventory.ini file  with your server details:

 ```bash
    [server]